There are four distinct challenges to leading change. On paper, change leadership sounds inspiring:

-The fourth and final challenge to leading change is behaving with false urgency.
-False urgency creates a great deal of activity but produces a minimum amount of productivity.
+The fourth of our four challenges is behaving with false urgency.
+False urgency creates a lot of activity but produces a minimum amount of productivity.

-Identifying and eliminating falsely urgent actions is vital to the change leadership model.
-False urgency, like complacency, tricks the user and upper management into thinking great things are being accomplished.
-False urgency creates a flurry of activity and energy, but not a lot of productivity.
+Identifying and eliminating falsely urgent actions is vital.
+False urgency, like complacency, tricks everyone into thinking great things are being accomplished.
+It creates a flurry of activity and energy but not much productivity.

-False urgency is built on a platform of anxiety and fear based on a perceived higher-up pressure and lives in a state of varying degrees of anger, frustration, anxiety, exhaustion, and feeling overwhelmed.
+False urgency is built on a platform of anxiety and fear based on a perceived higher-up pressure.
+It lives in a state of varying degrees of anger, frustration, anxiety, exhaustion, and feeling overwhelmed.

-As a result, their actions are frenetic, mindless, running around and creating actions, activities, and “products” to protect themselves or attack others.
+As a result, their actions are frenetic and mindless.
+Running around and creating actions, and activities to protect themselves or attack others.
 Not only do employees behave with false urgency.
-Managers, CEOs, and leadership teams can all act with this type of false urgency, but it always ends with the same result: a burnt-out, inflexible, and change-adverse climate.
+Managers, CEOs, and leadership teams can also act with this type of false urgency.
+But it always ends with the same result: a burnt-out, inflexible, and change-adverse climate.

 False urgency does not help your organization make swift changes and adjustments.
 Instead, it slows it down and puts breaks on actual productivity and success.

-Change leadership is a new way of thinking, running a company, and initiating change.
-Implementing new leadership techniques can be disruptive to an organization that has always done things a certain way but is of paramount importance if the company wants to thrive and succeed in a rapidly changing world.
+Change leadership is a better way of thinking, running a company, and initiating change.
+Implementing new leadership techniques can disrupt an organization used to doing things a certain way.
+But it is paramount if the company wants to compete and succeed in a rapidly changing world.

-These four challenges can hinder any company, but recognizing them and learning how to navigate them can differ between success and failure.
+These four challenges can hinder any company.
+But recognizing and learning how to navigate them can differ between success and failure.

-To learn how to recognize these four challenges within your company, and how to mitigate them, and create an entirely new way of leading and your business, please reach out today.
+Please reach out today to learn how to recognize these four challenges within your company, how to mitigate them, and create an entirely new way of leading your business.